devzom/devzom/README.md

 <h1 align="center">Hi 👋, I'm Jakub</h1>
 <h3 align="center">Front-end developer with lots of full-stack JS related skills</h3>

-- 🔭 I’m currently working on: **Vue/Nuxt project with SSR and NX workspaces**
+- 🔭 I’m currently working with: **Vue/Nuxt 3 projects with SSR and NX workspaces**

-- 🌱 I’m currently working a lot with: **Nuxt3, Strapi, Contentful, Vuetify, Tailwind and TypeScript everywhere :)**
+- 🌱 also lot time spent with: **Strapi, Contentful, Vuetify, Tailwind and TypeScript everywhere**

 - 👨‍💻 All of my projects are available at Github, but most of them are on corporate repositories, which I can't share. ;)